-As part of the OECD's BEPS 2.0 project, in 2021 around 140 countries have agreed to introduce a global minimum tax, also known as "Global Anti-Base Erosion Rules" (GloBE) or Pillar 2.
+As part of the OECD's BEPS 2.0 project, around 140 countries have agreed to introduce a global minimum withholding tax in 2021, also known as "Global Anti-Base Erosion Rules" (GloBE) or Pillar 2.

-In order to ensure a uniform introduction and design of the application of the global minimum tax in the EU area, the Council of the European Union adopted the Minimum Tax Directive on 15 December 2022 (Directive (EU) 2022/2523, Abl L 328, 22 December 2022, p.
-1, corrected in OJ L 13, 16 January 2023, p.
+To ensure a uniform introduction and implementation of the application of the global minimum tax in the EU area, the Council of the European Union decided on 15 December 2022 to adopt the Minimum Taxation Directive (Directive (EU) 2022/2523, OJ L 328, 22.12.2022, p.
+1, reported in OJ L 13, 16.01.2023, p.
 9).
-This obliges the EU member states to transpose the requirements of this directive into national law by 31 December 2023.
+This directive obliges the EU member states to transpose the provisions of this directive into national law by 31 December 2023.

-Large corporate groups are to be required to ensure, for the first time in the business year beginning after 30 December 2023, that the income of all group members is subject to taxation at an effective minimum rate of 15 % in the jurisdictions of their countries of residence.
-If this effective minimum tax rate is not reached, an additional tax amounting to the difference to the minimum tax rate of 15 % is to be paid at the level of the ultimate parent company.
+Large corporate groups are obliged to check for the first time in the financial year beginning after 30 December 2023 whether the profits of all group members in the jurisdictions in which they are domiciled are subject to taxation of at least 15 %.
+If this effective minimum tax rate is not exceeded, an additional tax in the amount of the difference to the minimum tax rate of 15 % is generally payable at the level of the ultimate parent company.

 Who is affected?

-Multinational as well as national groups with total annual sales of at least EUR 750 million in at least two of the four preceding business years are subject to the global minimum tax.
-If a corporate unit of such a group is located in Germany, the new MinStG generally applies.
-However, non-profit organizations, government units, international organizations and pension funds are excluded from the scope of application.
+The global minimum tax applies to multinational and national corporations with a total annual turnover of at least 750 million Euro in at least two of the four preceding financial years.
+If a group unit of such a group is located in Germany, the new German Minimum Tax Act generally applies.
+However, non-profit organizations, state-owned entities, international organizations, and pension funds are excluded from the scope of application.